-Admission Requirements: Successful completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4: a study score of at least 25 in English (EAL) or at least 20 in any other English.
+Admission Requirements: Completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4: a study score of at least 25 in English (EAL) or 20 in any other English.

-Admission Requirements International: Successful completion of an Australian Senior Secondary Certificate (VCE or equivalent), OR Successful completion of an Australian Diploma or Advanced Diploma (or equivalent).
-PLUS IELTS (or equivalent): Overall score of 6 with no band less than 6.0.
+Admission Requirements International: Completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4: a study score of at least 25 in English (EAL) or 20 in any other English (or equivalent).
+OR: Completion of an Australian Advanced Diploma or Diploma (or equivalent).
+PLUS: IELTS (or equivalent): Overall score or 6.0 (with no band less than 6.0 in Listening, Reading, Writing and Speaking).
+OR: Completion of a Foundation course or equivalent.